Ultra-Short rPPG Estimation via Periodicity Guidance and Signal Reconstruction: Proposed Method

-\paragraph{Weighted spectral-based cross entropy loss}
+\subsubsection{Weighted spectral-based cross entropy loss}

+{In our previous study \cite{huang2026fully}, we show that the entropy of the PSDs of the predicted rPPG signals can effectively reflect their estimation accuracy.
+This property can therefore be leveraged to guide the rPPG model toward more reliable signal estimation. }

-However, as shown in Figure~\ref{fig:issue_in_GT} (b), the PSD derived from short rPPG signals differ significantly from that of the original longer signals in Figure~\ref{fig:issue_in_GT} (a) and exhibits higher entropy H(\textbf{z}).
-To mitigate the impact of imprecise PSDs caused by spectral leakage, we propose a weighted spectral-based cross entropy loss $\mathcal{L}_{wce}$ to replace the loss $\mathcal{L}_{ce}$ in Eq.~\eqref{eqn:CE} by assigning smaller weights to frequency components with higher entropy as follows:
+However, ultra-short signals tend to yield inaccurate spectral estimation when computing PSDs due to spectral leakage.
+As shown in Figure~\ref{fig:issue_in_GT} (b), the PSD derived from short rPPG signals differ significantly from that of the original longer signals in Figure~\ref{fig:issue_in_GT} (a) and exhibits higher entropy H({z}).
+Therefore, the rPPG model may learn inaccurate rPPG estimation from directly applying the spectral-based cross-entropy constraint in Eq. \eqref{eqn:CE}.
+To mitigate this issue, we propose a weighted spectral-based cross entropy loss $\mathcal{L}_{wce}$ to replace the loss $\mathcal{L}_{ce}$ in \eqref{eqn:CE} by assigning smaller weights to frequency components with higher entropy as follows:

 where the weight $ w_{\mathbf{s}_t}$ is determined in terms of the entropy $\text{H}(\mathbf{z} _{\mathbf{s}_t})=-\sum\nolimits_{i=a}^b {\mathbf{z}_{\mathbf{s}_t}^i}\log(\mathbf{z}_{\mathbf{s}_t}^i)$ of $\mathbf{s}_t$ by,